 This allows the user to use a Dewesoft hardware channel as an input into the software.

-Once the input is selected, A setup screen will now populate:
+Once the input is selected and properly set, a setup screen will populate with the following options

 Import and Export feature will allow you to transfer ethernet definitions and locations of data.
 If a user defines the ethernet locations of data, they can export that information to another system without having to re-input locations.
 The opposite is true with the importation section.
 A user-defined ethernet definitions can be take into Dewesoft allowing faster mapping of data for use and collection.